 6. The finished product is a lot prettier than what you carved.
 We all looked at our designs when we were done and said “ick” – in unison.
 But once we stamped the design on some paper, they all looked amazing.
 All those little imperfections you see (since your eyeballs are probably three inches from the stamp while you’re working) don’t show up when you use the stamp.
 Plus stamps are supposed to be a little imperfect.
 That’s their charm!

 I love a good grilled cheese.
-The gooey goodness inside reminds me of childhood memories past; always paired with a tomato soup, of course.
+The gooey goodness inside reminds me of childhood meals, always paired with a tomato soup, of course.
 I first saw the Toaster Grilled Cheese Bags and thought it would be a fun, and super easy, way to make that delicious, buttery comfort food.
-I’d never heard of such a product before!
-How simple!
-Just put it in a toaster!
+I’d never heard of such a product before.
+How simple – just put it in a toaster!
 I’m, however, familiar with the iron-grilled cheese approach…enough said.
 In comparison, that ironing approach is quite barbaric.

 Step 1: Checking out the goods